ldbc/lsqb/README.md

 scripts/preprocess.sh ${DATAGEN_DATA_DIR}
 ```

 It is possible to run this script without arguments.
-In this case, it preprocesses the CSV files representing the [[LDBC SNB example graph](https://ldbc.github.io/ldbc_snb_docs/example-graph-without-refreshes.pdf)], stored in this repository in `data/example-graph`.
+In this case, it preprocesses the CSV files representing the [LDBC SNB example graph](https://ldbc.github.io/ldbc_snb_docs/example-graph-without-refreshes.pdf), stored in this repository in `data/example-graph`.

 ```bash
 scripts/preprocess.sh